puy89/Optimization/README.md

 # Optimization
-Module for mathematical optimization of symbolic functions
+Module for mathematical optimization of symbolly represented functions.
+The implemented algorithms are Newton and Gauss-Newton.